cbstodd/colinstodd-com-jekyll/about.md

 <span class="image right">
 <img src="{{ page.image2 }}" alt="Colin & Tommy in Tennessee w/ Damn Right!" title="Colin & Tommy in Tennessee w/ Damn Right!">
 </span>
-<p>I've recently (2019-2020) been dipping my hands back into the world of music, recording percussion on albums & Experimental Projects (EP's).
+<p>I've recently (2019-2020) started playing music again, recording percussion on albums & Experimental Projects (EP's).
 I haven't been playing live but I've enjoyed working in the comfort of my <a href="https://www.apple.com/logic-pro/" target="_blank" rel="noopener">Logic Pro X</a> Studio.
 However, I have been flirting with the idea to play live again (not full time), so we shall see 😃.</p>

 <p>
 Lastly, If you see some "H" logo, that's the logo for <a href="https://harpua.co/" target="_blank" title="Harpua, LLC" rel="noopener">Harpua, LLC</a> which I co-founded with a great developer friend of mine.
 If you see something with "Colper", that's a nickname that I've had since I was young; and I'm a huge <a href="https://phish.com/" target="_blank" rel="noopner" title="Phish">Phish</a> fan.
 I travel a few times a year with friends to see them in various locations in and around the United States...